Deepika to partner Jadhav in mixed pair competition | Sports-Games

 Das and Deepika, who tied the knot last year, are the first Indian couple to take part in the same discipline in an Olympic Games.

 ''We could have also chosen Rai being the most experienced.
 We decided to give Jadhav the opportunity based on his performance in the ranking round.''
-In all likelihood, India would run into top seed Korea in the quarters after overcoming eighth-ranked Kazakhstan.
+In all likelihood, India would run into top seed Korea in the quarters after overcoming Chinese Taipei.

 ''Jadhav is a new talent, while Deepika has got the experience.
 Hopefully, they will do well together.